itsvictoroyedeji/shopify-sections/README.md

 > Each code should be on a separate line,
 > and it should be __in that order__, or your CSS won't 100% work correctly.

-13. Click "Save" to save your changes.
+13. Click `Save` to save your changes.

 > Optionally, you can add `{{ 'newfonts.css' | asset_url | stylesheet_tag }}` under the "powerups-mobile" code if you want to use a custom `@font-face` font.